-I have participated in events as both a facilitator and panelist.
-Subject-matter expertise: citizen journalism and community engagement, creative storytelling and content distribution, labor in the peer economy, nuances of the “sharing economy.”
+I’ve attended events as both a facilitator and panelist.
+I’ve spoken about citizen journalism and community engagement, creative storytelling and content distribution, labor in the peer economy, nuances of the “sharing economy.”

 “Technologies that change society are technologies that change interactions between people.” - César Hidalgo